NEWS FLASH! DIAMOND CLARITY IS OVERRATED!

 SI1 IS A SAFE STARTING DIAMOND CLARITY GRADE.

-I would argue that an SI1 clarity grade will get you a beautiful looking stone most of the time.
-Depending location of inclusion(flaw), color and severity, you can get away with a SI2 and even sometimes get an I1(rarely) that looks great.
+I would argue that an SI1 clarity grade will get you a beautiful-looking stone most of the time.
+Depending on the location of inclusion(flaw), color and severity, you can get away with an SI2 and even sometimes get an I1(rarely) that looks great.
 Always start with the SI1 then add the other variables of the 4 C’s, color carat and cut.
 If you find a stone in your budget then boom!
 You just saved some money.
-Then venture into a SI2 territory and adjust your variables.
+Then venture into an SI2 territory and adjust your variables.
 Are you able to get a bigger stone with better attributes?
-Does the stone appear eye clean(human eye cant see a flaw)?
+Does the stone appear eye clean(the human eye can’t see a flaw)?
 Then I say go for it!
 If dropping clarity awards you a higher color or better cut grade then I see the value in it.
 Just be sure its Eye Clean.
 Sites like James Allen has HD 360 viewing of every diamond on their site.
 You can see diamonds zoomed in by 20x-40x.
 This will give you confidence in your purchase.
 HERE IS AN EXAMPLE OF A 20X ZOOMED IN DIAMOND ON JAMES ALLEN

 LOCATION OF THE DIAMOND FLAW IS KEY.